Partner violence in hip-hop: Gender violence in Hip-Hop and R&B

 Surviving R. Kelly, a three-part television documentary which aired in January 2019, described R. Kelly's history of sexual assault.
 Kelly was charged with 10 counts of sexual assault in the Chicago metropolitan area from 1998 to 2010.
 Three of the 10 victims were between the ages of 13 and 16.
 During the 1990s, Kelly was found to be married to 15-year-old Aaliyah.
 The marriage was annulled, and Kelly said that he thought Aaliyah was 18.

 Cardi B has said that she used sex to drug and rob men.
 She released a video in which she talks about tricking a cheating boyfriend by getting him drunk and forcing him to have sex with a transgender woman.
-The partner violence in hip hop is not limited to men, although Cardi B says that she has mature.
+The partner violence in hip hop is not limited to men, although Cardi B says that she has matured.
 The incidents have been compared to Kelly's, however, and Twitter users have adopted a #SurvivingCardiB hashtag.
 She said that she reason she did that was to "survive" as a stripper: "I'm a part of a hip-hop culture where you can talk about where you come from, talk about the wrong things you had to do to get where you are."

 In 2019, Kodak Black was charged with first-degree criminal sexual misconduct in South Carolina.
 The rapper allegedly attacked a legally-adult high-school student in a hotel room after a performance in Florence.
 According to the arrest warrant, Kodak Black forced the girl onto a bed and then the floor, where he committed sexual battery.
 The victim "repeatedly told the defendant no and to stop.
 The defendant did not stop."
 A rape kit was presented as evidence.
 Black was released on a $100,000 bond while awaiting trial.